You are here: Infothek - All about the cardiovascular system - Normal pulse rates

 • Women usually have slightly higher values than men.

-• Some medications slow down or speed up the pulse rate.
-For example, beta-blockers often lead to a significant slowdown in patients with high blood pressure.
+• Some medications can slow down or speed up the pulse.
+For example, beta-blockers often used for high blood pressure can cause a significant slowing.

-• Stimulants like nicotine, alcohol, and caffeine can temporarily increase the pulse rate.
+• Substances like nicotine, alcohol and caffeine can temporarily raise the pulse rate.

 Sources:

-This article is from BloodPressureDB the leading app since 2011 that supports hundreds of thousands in blood pressure monitoring every day.
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
 Our content is based on carefully researched, evidence-based data and is continuously updated (as of 11/2024).

 Translation Disclaimer: